airbnb/lottie-web/README.md

 # bodymovin
 After Effects plugin for exporting animations to svg + js or canvas + js

+## V 3.0.0
+- bodymovin.setQuality to optimize player performance. explained below.
+- segments: export animation in segments. more below.
+- snapshot: take an svg snapshot of the animation to use as poster. more below.

 ## V 2.1.3
 - rounding path and mask coords. should give a perf boost and fixes sime glitches.
 - fixed closing rects.